shlomitnech/Databases_8034_3107/README.md

 <br />
 All that is below is documented in the Queries.sql, ParamsQueries.sql, Constraints.sql and the log.log file

+In the GenerateDataa.py file we generated the data for the Readers.
+There are 200,000 readers in the database.
+100,000 adults, 50,000 children, and 50,000 students.

 If you check out the beginning of the log.log file you will see that we made 8 queries Here are the queries and some having example pictures of what it looked like.